giampy1969/simulink-adaptive-neural-networks-library/Readme.txt

 The adaptive Neural Network Library (MATLAB® 5.3.1 and later) is a collection of blocks that implement several Adaptive Neural Networks featuring different adaptation algorithms.

+You can download this library also from File Exchange: https://www.mathworks.com/matlabcentral/fileexchange/976-ann

 It was developed mainly in June-July 2001 by Giampiero Campa (West Virginia University) and Mario Fravolini (Perugia University).
 Later improvements were partially supported by the NASA Grant NCC5-685.

 There are blocks that implement basically these kinds of neural networks: